 Dennis Grimwood's informative insight on the amplifier design.

-The Williamson Amplifier History, by P.R.
-Stinson - an amazingly in-depth and well compiled 1991 biographical account of the background, development and fortunes of the Williamson design.
-Efforts to identify P.R.
-Stinson have not yet been successful, and making this document public will hopefully assist that effort and be consistent with the intent of the article.
+The Williamson Amplifier of 1947, by P.R.
+Stinson - an amazingly in-depth and well compiled 1991 biographical account of the background, development and fortunes of the Williamson design - now updated to October 2015.
+Peter was in correspondence with Williamson on biographical and technical details, and has provided this revised document with super photos of equipment.